 When Compassion and Encouragement Aren't enough

-Again, the delusion of addiction can move some people so far from reality, that they become completely unwilling or shut off against the idea of getting help.
-In these cases, interventionists are important because they can assist in suggesting more direct methods of action.
-While no parent, spouse, child, or friend ever desires to put their loved one in a legal situation, this is sometimes a necessary move.
+The delusion of addiction can move some people so far from reality, that they become unwilling or shut off against the idea of treatment.
+In cases like this, interventionists are crucial because they can assist in suggesting more direct methods of action.
+While no parent, spouse, child, or friend ever wishes to put their loved one in a legal situation, it may save their life.
 When one becomes unable to control their drug or alcohol use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
-Many families assume that they can not 'force' their loved one to get help, that the individual must hit their rock bottom before they look for help.
-However, with the ever increasing death toll from street drugs today, with the increasing rates of sex trafficking, and with the crime rate steadily increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the chance.
-A certified interventionist is trained to help 'raise' your loved one's bottom, so that they are able to see another day, and hopefully, a sober life.
-While the Marchman Act is an aggressive action, it is been a key tool in saving lives.
+Many families assume that they can not 'force' their loved one to get help, that the individual must hit their rock bottom before they ask for help.
+But with the ever increasing death toll from street drugs today, with the increasing rates of sex trafficking, and with the crime rate increasing steadily, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the opportunity.
+A certified interventionist is properly trained to help 'raise' your loved one's bottom, so that they are able to see another day, and hopefully, a sober life.
+While the Marchman Act is an aggressive action, it is been a prominent tool in saving lives.

 The Marchman Act